billyston/susubox_susu_service/README.md

 ## Others
 - [ ] All transactions (recurring, direct, settlement, and withdrawals) must have a TransactionType (debit or credit)
 - [ ] Move all jobs that publishes job into the services / shared folder
+- [ ] Do not hard code 'service_category' in approval DTOs